 Suppose that you wanted to sample from the entire United States as a whole.

 You'd have to somehow account for every person in the United States, and maybe assign them a number, and pull numbers out of a hat, or use some kind of random sampling procedure.
-And that would be too difficult to assign to everyone.
+This would be too difficult to assign to everyone.

-Strata in this case are still too big.
-You might take a few people from Maine, and a few people from Minnesota, and a few people from North Dakota.
-And it would still be too large.
+Strata, in this case, are still too big.
+You might take a few people from Maine, and a few people from Minnesota, and a few people from North Dakota, etc., and it would still be too large.
 Plus, it really wouldn't be cost effective, commuting to all these different places.

 If you identified states as clusters, you would randomly select some of the clusters and then sample everyone within that cluster.
 You'd be sampling entire states.
-For example, everyone in North Carolina would be in the sample if you select that state as a cluster.
-That’s not feasible.
+For example, everyone in North Carolina would be in the sample if you select that state as a cluster, which simply isn't feasible.